echille/E.-Chille-Open-Lab-Notebook/_posts/2022-03-22-Bhattacharya-Lab-Gel-Electrophoresis-Protocols.md

 #### Part 4: Cleanup
 1. Slide the gel off the imagerwhen you are done and place it in the large plastic jar in the SAA for gel waste.
-2. Pour the leftover TAE from the gel box into the used TAE container using a funnel kept in the drawer.
+2. Pour the leftover TAE from the gel box into the used TAE container using a funnel.
 3. Rinse the gel box, comb, and flask in DI type II water.
 4. Wipe the imager with a Kimwipe and DI type II water.

-### Parameters for Pacu Ploidy PCR Amplification Project:
+### Recommended Parameters for a typical small gel (18 samples, 2 ladders)
+**Note:** These parameters will vary depending on the length of the gel tank and the weight of the target fragment).
+See [Thermo Fischer's Nucleic Acid Electrophoresis Workflow](https://www.thermofisher.com/us/en/home/life-science/cloning/cloning-learning-center/invitrogen-school-of-molecular-biology/na-electrophoresis-education/na-electrophoresis-workflow.html) for further reference.
 - 75 μl TAE buffer + 0.75 g agarose + 1 μl of Biotium gel GREEN gel stain to make a 1% agarose gel
 - 5 μl samples + 1 μl 6x Promega Blue/Orange loading dye
-- 4 μl GoldBio 1 kb PLUS™ DNA Ladder + 1 μl 6x Promega Blue/Orange loading dye
+- 5 μl GoldBio 1 kb PLUS™ DNA Ladder for each row of wells
-- Run at 100V for 45 minutes
+- Run at 120V for 1 hour